-- 1. For each of the following circle \mathbf{T} for true or \mathbf{F} for false on the answer sheet. - (1) [1 Pt.]
-Data science is the study of answering questions with big data. - (2) [1 Pt.]
-Data scientists do most of their work in Python and are unlikely to use other tools. - (3) [1 Pt.]
-Data science combines computer science, statistics, and domain knowledge to answer questions and solve problems. - (4) [1 Pt.]
-Data science is often an iterative process that can generate new questions. - (5) [1 Pt.]
-Most data scientists spend the majority of their time developing new models. - (6) [1 Pt.]
-The use of historical data to make decisions about the future can reinforce historical biases. - (7) [1 Pt.]
-By eliminating information about a persons race, gender, and ethnicity, we eliminate potentially unethical social biases in our data driven decisions. - (8) [1 Pt.]
-Randomization of subjects into treatment and control groups is the gold standard method for drawing causal conclusions about the treatment. - (9) [1 Pt.]
-The population in a study must be a well defined group of people. - (10) [1 Pt.]
-In the 2016 US Presidential Election the population of interest was all citizens of the United States. - (11) [1 Pt.]
+- 1. For each of the following circle T for true or F for false on the answer sheet. - (1) [1 Pt.]
+Data science is the study of answering questions with big data.

+Solution: False.
+In class we defined data science as the use of computational, inferential, and data centric thinking to answer questions and solve problems.
+In addition, in many settings there will be limited data.

+(2) [1 Pt.]
+Data scientists do most of their work in Python and are unlikely to use other tools.

+Solution: False.
+Data scientists use many programming languages and tools.
+In class we discussed surveys that suggested that SQL and then R are the most commonly used languages.

+(3) [1 Pt.]
+Data science combines computer science, statistics, and domain knowledge to answer questions and solve problems.

+Solution: True.
+Data science is interdisciplinary.

+(4) [1 Pt.]
+Data science is often an iterative process that can generate new questions.

+Solution: True.
+We view data science as a cyclic process (we give a hint to this in a later question).

+(5) [1 Pt.]
+Most data scientists spend the majority of their time developing new models.

+Solution: False.
+Sadly, data suggests that most data scientists spend the majority of their time collecting and cleaning data and doing exploratory data analysis.

+(6) [1 Pt.]
+The use of historical data to make decisions about the future can reinforce historical biases.

+Solution: True.
+A key ethical challenge of data driven decision making is that we tend to reinforce trends in our data.

+(7) [1 Pt.]
+By eliminating information about a persons race, gender, and ethnicity, we eliminate potentially unethical social biases in our data driven decisions.

+Solution: False.
+While masking certain attributes such as race or gender may appear to eliminate biases, often these attributes can be correlated with other attributes that remain in our data (e.g., income, zip-codes, education) and can affect our data driven decisions.

+(8) [1 Pt.]
+Randomization of subjects into treatment and control groups is the gold standard method for drawing causal conclusions about the treatment.

+Solution: True.
+Randomly constructing the control and treatment groups helps eliminate confounding variables and is the ideal method for testing causality.

+(9) [1 Pt.]
+The population in a study must be a well defined group of people.

+Solution: False.
+While the population should be well defined it may not be a group of people.
+In many settings the population might be devices, specimens, documents, or images.

+(10) [1 Pt.]
+In the 2016 US Presidential Election the population of interest was all citizens of the United States.

+Solution: False.
+The population of interest was all people who vote in the election.
+This excludes people who are too young to vote or are unlikely to vote.

+(11) [1 Pt.]
 In data science and statistics, validation is the process of getting someone to verify your calculations.

+Solution: False.
+Validation is the process of verifying conclusions through data collection and statistical inference.